-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD Collection, Storage, Transportation Treatment and Disposal of Reagents etc.) can cause injuries and infections among health flammable liquid storage cabinets.
-Only authorized persons in the required PPEs will be allowed to enter the cold room Broken reagent bottles will be collected in puncture-resistant colour-coded bins with bin liners and paddles, transported SL-SOPs for health care waste management prepared for the COVID-19 Emergency Response and Health Systems Preparedness Project will be implemented at the facility All persons involved in the collection, storage, transportation and disposal of chemical waste will be trained on the relevant WHO COVID-19 Guidelines, Emergency Response, Infection Prevention and Control Protocols and the Government of Sierra Leone COVID-19 SOPs as well as other GIIPs including the use of PPEs and reporting requirements once a year Appropriate PPEs including hand gloves, nose mask, wellington boots, overalls and goggles will be provided for all persons involved in waste collection MoHS USD 2,160.00 Cost includes USD 100.00 for two (2) coloured bins @ USD 50.00 per bin, USD 60 for providing a two- wheeled trolley @ USD 30 per trolley and USD 2000.00 for training for two years @ USD 1000 per year for two years.
-The cost of PPEs has already been estimated above
+Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD Collection, Storage, Cuts or puncture, sharp waste Material Safety Data Sheets (MSDS) for each chemical (reagent) in stock will be kept within the cold room and at the office of the Laboratory Scientific Officer and Medical Superintendent Volatile toxics and odoriferous reagents will be stored in ventilated cabinets.
+Inflammable liquids will be stored in approved flammable liquid storage cabinets.
+Only authorized persons in the required PPEs will be allowed to enter the cold room Broken reagent bottles will be collected in puncture- МоНЅ USD 2,160.00 Transportation Treatment and Disposal of Reagents (broken glasses etc.) can cause injuries and infections resistant colour-coded bins with bin liners and paddles, transported SL-SOPs for health care waste management prepared for the COVID-19 Emergency Response and Health Systems Preparedness Project will be implemented at the facility All persons involved in the collection, storage, transportation and disposal of chemical waste will be trained on the relevant WHO COVID-19 Guidelines, Emergency Response, Procedures Infection Prevention and Control Protocols and the Government of Sierra Cost includes USD 100.00 for two (2) colored bins @ USD 50.00 per bin, USD 60 for providing a two- wheeled trolley @ USD 30 per trolley and USD 2,000.00 for training for two years @ USD